Left Click here to open this Chapter in PDF or Right Click to download the PDF.

 (a) Those activities listed in Section 14.88.220.

-(b) Activities consistent with the species located there and all applicable State and Federal regulations regarding the species, as determined by the Planning and Community Development Director, who may consult with other resource agencies as to their recommendations.
+(b) Activities consistent with the species located there and all applicable State and Federal regulations regarding the species, as determined by the Planning and Community Development Director or designee, who may consult with other resource agencies as to their recommendations.

 14.88.430 Requirements.